-Join Dennis Taylor for an in-depth discussion in this video Calculating time differences within and across days, part of Excel 2010: Working with Dates and Times.
+Join Dennis Taylor for an in-depth discussion in this video Calculating time differences within and across days, part of Working with Dates and Times in Excel 2010.

 Calculating time differences like date differences is generally pretty…straightforward.
 Usually it's just subtracting two different cells.…But we also need to consider what happens if the information extends…over multiple days.…In the entries in Columns A and B here, these are all within the same day.…We want to know how much time has elapsed between the two entries.…Equal the later entry minus the earlier entry.
 There it is.…I am going to copy this down the column.…And we see in each case what's going on here.…